Chart Color Schemes

 Hampton Park - East is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Hampton Park - East has a population where 57.2% speak a language other than English at home and 56.1% were born overseas.
-Christianity is the predominant religion, with 41.3%.
-Islam's representation is notably higher at 20.5%, compared to Greater Melbourne's average of 11.1%.
+Hampton Park - East has a population where 57.2% speak a language other than English at home and 56.1% were born overseas, as of the latest available data.
+Christianity is the predominant religion in Hampton Park - East, comprising 41.3% of its population.
+Islam, however, is significantly overrepresented compared to Greater Melbourne's average, with 20.5% of Hampton Park - East's population identifying as Muslim.

 Frequently Asked Questions - Diversity